Future-House/aviary/README.md

 The tools will be converted into things visible for LLMs using the type hints and the variable descriptions.
 Thus, the type hinting can be valuable for the agent using it correctly.
 The docstrings are also passed to the LLM, and is the primary way (along with function name) for communicating about intended tool usage.

+You can access the `state` variable in tools, which will have any fields you passed in the return tuple of `start()`.
+For example, if you returned `{'foo': 'bar'}`, then you could access `state.foo` in the tools.

-The way to stop an environment or set a reward is via the `state` variable as shown the second tool.
+Stop an environment or set a reward via the `state` variable as shown the second tool.
 If the reward is not set, it is treated as zero.

 Now we can use our environment: